VAT: What you need to know when running a small business

 Once your business is registered for VAT, you’ll gain access to the part of the Gov.uk website that will let you complete your VAT returns.
 From the VAT point of view, the year is generally split into quarters, meaning that you’ll need to log in to the website four times per year to submit an online VAT return.

 You’ll be given a VAT number.
 You’ll need to include this on all sales invoices you issue from that point onwards.
 You won’t need to worry about changing or re-issuing any invoices you issued from before the time you were VAT registered.
-For this reason, it’s important to keep note of your effective date of VAT registration.
+For this reason, it’s important to keep a note of your effective date of VAT registration.

 As well as quoting your VAT number on your invoices, you’ll need to add the relevant VAT charges to your invoices.
 In most cases, this means adding 20% (the current VAT rate) to the net charge.